 Resident in Counseling

-I earned a bachelor’s degree in Biology and master’s degree in Counseling and Development from George Mason University.
-My clinical mental health counseling practice includes individual and group work with those struggling with depression, anxiety, eating disorders, substance abuse, autism spectrum disorder, bereavement, chronic illness, bipolar disorder, trauma-related disorders as well as other mental health issues.
+I earned my bachelor’s degree in Biology and master’s degree in Counseling and Development from George Mason University.
+My clinical mental health therapeutic practice includes neurofeedback therapy, individual and group counseling for those struggling with depression, anxiety, eating disorders, substance abuse, autism spectrum disorder, bereavement, chronic illness, bipolar disorder, trauma-related disorders as well as other mental health issues.
 I take an integrative approach to counseling that is rooted in awareness and understanding of the mind-body continuum - an essential factor in the design and facilitation of treatment tailored to best suit the needs and goals of each Client.
 I am a culturally competent counselor, native Spanish speaker and provide counseling services in English and Spanish.

 I am a current member of the American Counseling Association, Society for Neuroscience, Fairfax County Trauma Informed Community Network and Virginia Neuroscience Initiative.
 I volunteer with Hopecam – a nonprofit organization that helps mitigate negative effects of social isolation experienced by children diagnosed with cancer and other chronic illness since 2016.

 Overall, it is my mission as a counselor to assist you in learning more about who you are, aid you in the discovery of who you want to be and to help guide you on the journey toward self-actualization.